Life360

-Life360, Inc. is a San Mateo, California–based American information technology company that provides GPS tracking and other location-based services, including sharing and notifications, to consumers globally.
+Life360, Inc. is an American information technology company that provides GPS tracking and other location-based services, including sharing and notifications, to consumers globally.
+The company is based in San Mateo, California.
 Its main service is called Life360, a family social networking app released in 2008.
 It is a location-based service designed primarily to enable friends and family members to share their location with each other.

 History

-Life360 was founded by Chris Hulls and Alex Haro and has received a total of $90 million in funding since its launch, including funding from both Facebook and Google.
-The app was initially released in 2009 in the Android marketplace.
+Life360, Inc. was founded on April 17, 2007 by Chris Hulls and Alex Haro.
+It has received a total of $90 million in funding since its launch, including funding from both Facebook and Google.
 The first funding for Life360 came in the form of a $275,000 grant as a winner of Google's 2008 Android Developer Challenge.
 Additional funding included $5.5 million in a Series A round, $17 million in a Series B round, and $50 million in a Series C round.
 Before going public, the company secured a total of 36 investors including Regal Funds Management, Sunstone Management, and several others.

+The app was initially released in 2009 in the Android marketplace.

 Life360 entered into an agreement with BMW in 2013 to integrate the location services of Life360 with BMW ConnectedDrive telematics and navigation features.
 The same year, Life360 surpassed Foursquare in the number of registered users with 34 million and reached more than 40 million registered users the same year.
 Life360 also saw an increase in user registration following the announcement from Google that they would be shutting down their Google Latitude platform in August 2013.

 In 2013, Life360 announced it would be adding global support for its app.

 In 2016, Life360 added a telematics feature that enables smartphones to detect when people are in a car crash and automatically contacts emergency response.
 In February 2016, Life360 acquired the private messaging application and Y Combinator grad "Couple" based in Mountain View, California.

 At CES in January 2018, ADT announced ADT Go in partnership with Life360.
 ADT Go connects and protects families outside the home, utilizing ADT's expansive security infrastructure.

 In May 2019, Life360 listed on the Australian Securities Exchange (ASX) under the ticker "360", raising proceeds totaling AU$145.4 million.
-The majority of the funds raised are to be used to grow the business globally and develop home insurance and home security products as well as auto insurance sold directly to service its customers.
+The majority of the funds raised are to be used to grow the business globally and develop home insurance and home security products, along with motor vehicle insurance sold directly to service its customers.

 In November 2019, the company acquired ZenScreen, a San Jose, California–based app that guides users and their families to track and attain screen time habits for a more balanced digital diet, for an undisclosed sum.
 By December 2019, Life360 surpassed 27 million monthly active users (MAUs).

 In November 2021, Life360 agreed to acquire Tile, an asset tracking company, in a $205 million acquisition, and later announced integration of the two services, expanding Tile's tracking reach.